jaspershen/shen/content/en/home/projects.md

 weight = 70  # Order that this section will appear.

 title = "Projects"
-subtitle = "Software and algorithm development.
-More software are in my [Github](https://github.com/jaspershen)."
+subtitle = "Software and algorithms.
+More here [Github](https://github.com/jaspershen)."

 [content]
   # Page type to display.
 E.g. project.